 Food is a primary reinforcer to dogs and cats because it is biologically important.
 Dogs and cats are programmed to want, need, and desire food because without it – they would starve.
-However, many pets exhibit picky eating behavior which can make feeding time stressful for both the pet and pet parent.
+Despite this, many pets exhibit picky eating behavior which can make feeding time stressful for both the pet and pet parent.

 Medical Condition